G-Core/gcore-videoplayer-js/packages/player/docs/api/player.share.md

 ## Share class

+> This API is provided as a beta preview for developers and may change based on feedback that we receive.
+Do not use this API in a production environment.
+>

-The plugin adds a share button to the media control UI.
+PLUGIN that adds a share button to the media control UI.

 **Signature:**